Digital Systems Design

-The theoretical component of the course can be accomplished through 3 tests (22% 1st test, 2nd test 22%, 3rd test 16%) or exam; It is necessary to have tests average or exam grade higher than 9.5 values.
+The theoretical component of the course can be carried out through 3 moments of evaluation (1st test, weighing 22%, 2nd test 22%, 3rd test 16%) or exam; It is necessary to have tests average or exam grade higher than 9.5 values.

-All notes will be represented with two decimal places.
+All grades will be represented with two decimal places.

-Theoretical part done in the two previous years is equivalent to exam.
+Theoretical component carried out in the previous two years is equivalent to exam.

-Laboratory work done in the two previous years is equivalent to practical component.
+Lab component carried out in the previous two years is equivalent to practical component.

 Specification of digital systems: Graphical versus textual formalisms.
 State diagrams: Moore and Mealy machines; state encoding.
 Digital systems synthesis: synchronous and asynchronous implementations, programmable logic devices based implementations (PALs, CPLDs, FPGAs).